Strawberry Custard Filled Donuts

-Strawberry Custard Filled Donuts are soft and fluffy with a sweet and creamy strawberry custard filling made with fresh strawberries.
-They are perfect for breakfast, or a sweet afterschool treat for the kids.
-You can even serve these yummy strawberry donuts as a dessert with any meal.
+My Strawberry Custard Filled Donuts are soft and fluffy with a sweet and creamy filling made from fresh strawberries.
+They are perfect for breakfast or as a fun afterschool treat for the kids.
+I also love serving them as a delicious dessert to finish off any meal.

-These delicious strawberry cream filled donuts are made with fresh strawberries for the cream filling and coated in powdered sugar.
-All you need to make these are basic ingredients you may already have including yeast, sugar, butter, eggs, milk, and flour.
-For the strawberry sauce, you just need heavy whipping cream, egg yolks, butter, milk, and a few other ingredients.
+And since strawberries are in season, I couldn’t resist making donuts with them.
+These strawberry cream filled donuts have a sweet, creamy filling made with fresh strawberries and are finished with a coating of powdered sugar.
+You only need simple ingredients you probably already have in your kitchen like yeast, sugar, butter, eggs, milk, and flour.
+For the strawberry custard, it’s just heavy cream, egg yolks, butter, milk, and a few other pantry staples.
+I have a feeling you’ll be hooked on homemade donuts after trying this recipe, so let’s get started.

 Dough ingredients: